Valve employees will never ask you to trade your items to them; this includes users who claim to work for Steam Support.

-- Item switching or quick switching - A user tells you they will trade you a specific item, and the item they put in the trade box looks like the item, but isn't as valuable as the original offer.
+- Item switching - You discuss a trade offer with another user beforehand, and the item they put into the trade offer looks like the item, but isn't as valuable as the original offer.

-- CS:GO quality switch - A user offers you a specific quality CS:GO item (Factory New), but the item in the trade box is of a lower quality (Field-Tested).
+- CS:GO quality switch - A user offers you a specific quality CS:GO item (Factory New), but the item in the offer is of a lower quality (Field-Tested).
 Often the item switch is made in a counter-offer.